 Horn flies are one of the most common and harmful insect pests that affect cattle during the summertime.
 Horn flies are about 1/2 to 1/3 the size of the common house fly.
 Adult females deposit eggs in fresh manure, and the eggs typically hatch within 18 hours.
 The total life cycle of the horn fly is between 10 and 14 days.
 As adults, they spend most of their time on cattle, piercing the skin of host animals to suck blood.
 Horn flies may take between 30 and 40 blood meals per day.
 If left untreated, densities of horn flies may reach several hundred flies per animal by mid-summer.

 If fly populations are high (over 200-300 flies per animal), multiple methods of treatment may be required.
 Options include dust bags, feed additives, sprays, pour-ons, and insecticide ear tags.
-Dust bags or oilers may be either force-used (placed in an area that animals must pass through) or free choice.
+Dust bags or oilers may be either forced-use (placed in an area that animals must pass through) or free choice.
 They offer good control, but require time to be spent checking and repairing bags.
 Feed additive products contain insecticides that pass through the animal’s digestive system and kill horn fly larvae in the manure.
 While these additives are effective in reducing the number of larvae, this does not necessarily correlate to a reduction in the number of adults since flies will migrate to and from neighboring herds.
-It is also difficult to control intake of these feed additives, and some animals may not eat enough of the feed additive for the insecticide to be effective.
+Also, it is difficult to control intake of these feed additives, and some animals may not eat enough of the feed additive for the insecticide to be effective.
 Sprays and pour-ons require applications every 2 to 3 weeks, which may not be feasible for some producers’ summer grazing situations.

 Ear tags contain an insecticide that moves from the surface of the tag to the coat of the animal.
 They are easy to apply and can be effective; however, there is a history of horn fly resistance to active ingredients used in some of the tags.
 Because of resistance issues, there are a variety of ear tags available that contain different insecticide classes, including synthetic pyrethroids, organophosphates, organochlorine, avermectin, and pyrethroids + organophosphates.
 Always read and follow label directions.
 Products vary, but some general guidelines are listed below.